Our jobs feed is currently unavailable due to a technical issue. You can view all current vacancies on MyJobScotland.

 You'll provide strategic leadership across infrastructure and organisational development, working with four Heads of Service and their teams to:

 All four services share common themes: resilience, sustainability, people development, and asset management.
 Your role is to see the connections, drive strategic thinking across operational excellence, and balance day-to-day delivery with long-term transformation.
+You can read more about current service priorities in our Directorate Delivery Plan.

 Roads, fleet, waste, quarries, grounds and civil engineering - these are the services people see and depend on every day.